sacdallago/biotrainer/docs/data_standardization.md

 - residues_to_class --> Predict a class C for all residues encoded in D dimensions in a sequence of length L. Input BxLxD --> output BxC
 - sequence_to_class --> Predict a class C for each sequence encoded in a fixed dimension D. Input BxD --> output BxC
 - sequence_to_value --> Predict a value V for each sequence encoded in a fixed dimension D. Input BxD --> output BxV

+- protein_protein_interaction --> Predict a binary class C for each interaction for two sequences encoded in a fixed dimension D. Input BxD --> output BxC
 ```

 ### residue_to_class